news-societyfortheblind/_/README.md

   Any other deed not covered above.

+### Content priorities

 To break it down in terms of content:

 1. **Store sale flyers**

-  Subscribers are relying on these to be on time.
-Unfortunately, these are also the least favorite reading material by volunteers, therefore anyone who **reads them acceptably well** and **on time** should be prioritized - and perhaps even indulged.
+  Subscribers are relying on these, and they should be on time.
+Unfortunately, these are also the least favored by volunteers, therefore communications with anyone who **reads them acceptably well** and **on time** should be prioritized.

 2. **Old-time radio shows** (and TODO: old TV shows with audio descriptions)